Future Leader Finds Faith at Fire

 “I’m standing here on un-surrendered, un-ceded Algonquin Territory also known as Ottawa as a reoccupation of this land in resistance to Colonialism.
 There are fasters here in ceremony and we’re here to show resistance of colonialism and bring awareness as Canada celebrates its 150th Birthday.”
 Explains Measwasige.

-The issues of Industry breaching Treaty Rights and resistance to colonial structures was a main focus of the youth explains Meawasige.
+The issues of Industry breaching Treaty Rights and resistance to colonial structures was

 “We have that right of Self determination as Peoples, we have the Right to Free prior and informed consent and to be part of any decisions that will effect us.
 What is happening is Canada is letting Industry get away with so much that effects our people, lands and waters” says Meawasage.